Lyf-Planner/lyf-api/README.md

     - Serialises the data to the format it should be for the client (depending on validation, authorisation level etc), then runs recurseRelations with Export
     - Has a `includeOptionals` param for commonly useless fields (e.g foreign keys)
     - Has a `includeSensitives` param for sensitive fields
+  - Has a `.validate` method which enacts a models `Validate` command type
+    - Validates the data, accounting for requirements passed by the parent
   - All of the above have options for excluding the automatic recursion to the relaitons (an `excludeRelations` flag)

 **repository**